jeremymordecai628/yolo/README.md

  - https://hub.docker.com/repository/docker/mjix/backend/general
 ## The link to the docker  client   Repository
  - https://hub.docker.com/repository/docker/mjix/client/general
+ ## Virtual machine
+ the ansible.cfg file and the  invetory file connects to a virtual machine using ansible
+ ## playbook
+ -The playbook.yaml  uses the vars files to download docker and docker compose and also the file it self clones a repo  into the virtual machine

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)